Jewels creating batik fabric in Accra

 Ghana in December

 #decemberinGhana is a whole vibe.
-It’s the most festive time to visit Ghana as there are an endless amount of events and parties to attend.
+It’s the most festive time to visit Ghana, as there are endless events and parties to attend.
 Here are some of the can’t-miss events that only happen during this time:

 Festivals in Ghana